Regression Testing: How, When, and Why You Should Do It

 Attempts at fixing one bug can at times turn into even more bugs appearing in codebase areas you expect them the least.
 Debugging suggests making a lot of big and small changes to the source code, checking bug statuses, and going through the same process over again.
 This, in turn, points out the importance of following up the debugging stage with regression testing to guarantee it didn’t cause more issues than it fixed; to make sure everything works as intended after debugging.
 Last but not least, regression testing has proven to be an effective means of ensuring seamless and bug-free integration with external systems.

-Manual vs Automated
+Manual vs automated regression testing

 Where some particular issues may require the utmost precision and time efficiency of automated regression testing, some defects would be unable to fix without the human critical thinking and creativity applied in manual regression testing.
 Hence, the key to cost-effective, productive regression testing is finding the right balance between the two approaches that deal with different issues.